lagimik/PartnerCrucible/DataAISolutionArea-Fabric.md

 Source | Description | Notes
 :----- | :-----  | :-----
 [Microsoft Fabric documentation](https://learn.microsoft.com/en-gb/fabric/) | Microsoft Fabric is a unified platform that can meet your organization's data and analytics needs.
 Discover the capabilities Fabric has to offer, understand how it works, and how to use it.| Microsoft Learn
+[Connecting to OneLake](https://blog.fabric.microsoft.com/en-us/blog/connecting-to-onelake) | In this blog, we’ll dive into how to connect and interact with OneLake, including how OneLake achieves its compatibility with any tool used over ADLS Gen2| Blog

 ## Fabric Community